HOME OF THE CREATIVITY MACHINE

 October 19, 2001, The True World Brain.
 Thaler presented an invited talk at the World Knowledge Forum, in Seoul Korea, "TCPIP-Why Can't the Internet be a True World Brain?"
 The talk sharply contrasted with the forum's overall attitude that a library, distributed across the Internet, constituted a brain.
 In contrast, IEI's founder presented the theory, philosophy, and most importantly, the patented IEI technology required to produce a free-thinking and creative entity among the many TCP/IP nodes of the Internet.
 Just prior to Thaler's talk, Bill, himself, preaching XP as the ultimate software application, is caught off-guard by a South Korean photographer.

-December, 2002, A Creativity Machine Generates Most New Words of the Coming Millenium.
-In an effort to demonstrate the superiority of Creativity Machine Paradigm over genetic algorithms, a Self-Training Artificial Neural Network Object is pointed at the World Wide Web where it begins to autonomously read web content forming a 'zen' model of the typical English word.
+December, 2002, A Creativity Machine Generates Most New Words of the Coming Millennium.
+In an effort to demonstrate the superiority of Creativity Machine Paradigm over genetic algorithms, a Self-Training Artificial Neural Network Object is pointed at the World Wide Web where it begins to autonomously read web content forming a 'Zen' model of the typical English word.
 Run in the Creativity Machine mode, this STANNO then generates a soon to be published compendium of over 1.5 million new, potential, functional English words plentiful in novel product, service, and corporate names.

 Fall, 2002, Human Level Vision on PCs!.
 Thaler extends STANNO technology to new heights with the development of a Giga-STANNO, capable of instantiating itself into multi-million input-output multilayered neural networks and processing input patterns on scales characteristic of human vision.